-Since $ \bm{D} $ follows a multivariate Gaussian distribution with mean vector $ \bm{\mu} $ and covariance matrix $ \bm{\Sigma} $, any linear combination of its components will also be normally distributed.
-Specifically, if we define the differences $ Y_{x,j} = D_x - D_j $ for each $ j \neq x $, each $ Y_{x,j} $ is a normally distributed random variable with mean and variance given by:
+Since $\bm{D}$ follows a multivariate Gaussian distribution with mean vector $\bm{\mu}$ and covariance matrix $\bm{\Sigma}$, any linear combination of its components is also normally distributed.
+Specifically, if we define the differences $Y_{x,j} = D_x - D_j$ for each $j \neq x$, then $Y_{x,j}$ is a normally distributed random variable with the following mean and variance: